 “Don’t worry about it,” he grinned again.
 “You’ll get it.”

 As I walked down the path of memories, I often find myself struck by the breadcrumbs left behind.
 Decades of friendship encapsulated in a few flashes.
 Hints of wisdom buried in the remains.
 A series of clues pointing to discoveries beyond the periphery of understanding.
-Fragments of a life that presented itself to your heart, allowing you to hear their messages if you lived long enough to grasp them.
+Fragments of a life that presented itself to your heart allow you to hear their messages if you’ve lived long enough to grasp them.
 You felt their significance, but your conscious mind wasn’t ready to decipher them, so the scenes grabbed you, finding ways to survive the onslaught of time until they were ready to be heard.

 That morning, my phone rang off the hook.
 The text burned a hole in my pocket, sending chills down my spine until I finally stepped away from the meeting to face the terrible news I felt was imminent.
 “Josh is dead,” it rang out as soon as I answered my return call.
 “The funeral is next week.
 Come home.”

-Shortly after the ceremony ended, we stood in the museum he called his bedroom.
+Soon after the ceremony ended, we stood in the museum he called his bedroom.
 Among the artifacts, I found the central presence of the bygone seaside concert, carried away in hands far more skilled than I was used to, yet fully honoring its magical potential.

 last night I stumbled home.
 I was beaten and battered by a day filled with relentless minutes.
 A head filled with too many thoughts left little room for memories, eagerly doing nothing but resting.
 I unlocked the door, emptied my pockets, and headed for bed.

 As I passed through the hallway, I caught a glimpse of his old guitar staring at me from the corner.
-I picked it up and struck a perfect C-Sharp Minor.
+I picked it up and struck a perfect C-sharp minor.